jbal123/Myo-Band/README.md

 5. The necessary DLL file must be specified as the "32-bit" option, NOT the "64-bit" (which is also present in the bin folder of the myo package).
 In my instance, I deleted the file titled "myo64.dll," present in the bin folder of the myo-sdk-win file, as dependency issues arose when the file was present.
 See the code for usage.

+6. The particular IDE I used for this project, PyCharm, has a built-in feature for installing packages locally.
+I recommend using PyCharm for its ease of use.
+For reference, I installed the "myo-python" package in PyCharm, along with any others mentioned in the code of format: "import _____"

 Good Luck!